Learn about symptoms, risks and prevention

 Here Dr. Prendes offers five ways to help you limit your risk of HPV-related throat cancer:

 HPV-related throat cancer symptoms can often go largely overlooked, Dr. Prendes says, because they’re difficult to recognize and categorize.
-If any of the symptoms lasts beyond two weeks, see your doctor or an ear, nose and throat specialist.
+If any of the symptoms last beyond two weeks, see your doctor or an ear, nose and throat specialist.
 The symptoms include:

 So, these cancers are often diagnosed when they have already spread to lymph nodes in the neck.
-However, the good news is due to the excellent response of these HPV-related throat cancers to treatment, even a patient with multiple lymph nodes in the neck containing cancer will still fall into Stage 1 or Stage 2 disease, according to the newest version of the AJCC cancer staging system.
+However, the good news is that due to the excellent response of these HPV-related throat cancers to treatment, even a patient with multiple lymph nodes in the neck containing cancer will still fall into Stage 1 or Stage 2 disease, according to the newest version of the AJCC cancer staging system.

 It can take up to 30 years for HPV-related throat cancer to appear, making it most common in adults between the ages of 40 and 60.
 The Oral Cancer Foundation reports it’s growing fastest among otherwise healthy men, ages 35 to 55.